-For testing, we created a script so each system would perform as many transactions as possible in a given time.
-The script processed 10,000 transactions as quickly as possible and then started over again.
-The output shows the completion time in seconds for each group of 10,000 transactions.
+For testing, each system performed 10,000 transactions as quickly as possible.
+The output shows the completion time in seconds for the system to perform the task.
 We calculated the transactions per second by using the following formula:

-total transactions = transactions per second time in seconds
+10,000 transactions = transactions per second completion time in seconds

-Figure 7 shows the median SysBench results and processor utilization for the three test servers.
-Worth noting, the Quad-Core Intel Xeon processor X3350-based server and Quad-Core Intel Xeon processor X3220-based server performed more transactions per second with less processor utilization that the Intel Pentium Dual-core processor E2160-based server.
+Figure 6 shows the median SysBench results and processor utilization for the three test servers.
+Worth noting, the Quad-Core Intel Xeon processor E5335-based server and Quad-Core Intel Xeon processor X3220-based server performed more transactions per second with less processor utilization that the Intel Pentium Dual-core processor E2160-based server.
 This means both systems had resources available to perform additional tasks.